cs25d002/ISE-MobileApplication/README.md

 ## How to Use

-1. **Installation**: Download the app from the respective app store and install it on your device.
+1. **Installation**: Download the app from the apk file and install it on your device.
 2. **Registration**: Sign up using your professional details or use Google Signup for quicker access.
 3. **Navigation**: Use the bottom navigation bar to switch between different sections like Home, Patients, Appointments, and Chatbot.
 4. **Managing Patients**: Add new patients or search existing ones using the respective forms.